Tianxia-Jia/mcgf/README.md

 <!-- badges: end -->

 The goal of `mcgf` is to provide easy-to-use functions for simulating and fitting covariance models.
-This package has functions to simulate samples for Markov chain Gaussian fields with covariance functions of the Gneiting class by simple kriging.
+It provides functions for simulating (regime-switching) Markov chain Gaussian fields with covariance functions of the Gneiting class by simple kriging.
 Parameter estimation methods such as weighted least squares and maximum likelihood estimation are available.

 ## Installation